CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/data-types/text/stringcomparison.md

 ---
 title: "StringComparison"
 linkTitle: "StringComparison"
-description: "Used to indicate how 2 pieces of text are compared against each other (i.e. which culture to use and whether to consider case or not)."
+description: "Used to indicate how two pieces of text are compared against each other (i.e. which culture to use and whether to consider case or not)."
 weight: 1
 ---